 Creating Instagram TV (IGTV) content is a top-notch way to increase your brand exposure among Instagram users, as IGTV posts appear four times larger on the ‘explore’ page than regular posts.
 This allows you to create a mini Youtube channel for your brand, increasing your reach dramatically among a new audience.

-As you don’t need any fancy film equipment to create IGTV content, IGTV is a killer strategy for every business.
+As you don’t need any fancy film equipment to create IGTV content, creative IG story ideas are a killer strategy for every business.
 To start your channel, simply download the ‘IGTV’ app, log in with your account credentials and wait for your Instagram account to sync.
 Then, you can film and edit IGTV content inside the app before posting it to your account.

 There are plenty of awesome videos you can create with IGTV, including: